michelf/mdtest/Readme.md

 ### Markdown.mdtest

-The *Markdown* testsuite folder contains the original Markdown test suite from MarkdownTest.
+The *Markdown* test suite folder contains the original Markdown test suite from MarkdownTest.
 It was written by John Gruber to test Markdown.pl.

 ### PHP Markdown.mdtest

-The *PHP Markdown* testsuite folder contains complementary tests for PHP Markdown not included in the Markdown test suite.
+The *PHP Markdown* test suite folder contains complementary tests for PHP Markdown not included in the Markdown test suite.

 ### PHP Markdown Extra.mdtest

-The *PHP Markdown Extra* testsuite folder contains tests for features added to PHP Markdown Extra and not present in regular Markdown.
+The *PHP Markdown Extra* test suite folder contains tests for features added to PHP Markdown Extra and not present in regular Markdown.